Stack Commands

 stk publish stack

-The stk publish stack command publish your Stack with the STK CLI.
+The stk publish stack command publishes the Stack to the specified Studio using the STK CLI.

-Files listed in .stkignore will not be published to StackSpot, but will be added by Git commits as normal.
-They are not ignored in .gitignore.
+Files listed in .stkignore will not be published to StackSpot.
+However, they will still be added to Git commits if not ignored in .gitignore.

 Usage